Myles Straw Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.08 team ERA ranks 13th among all league pitching staffs.
+- The Brewers have a 4.04 team ERA that ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to give up 95 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Brewers pitchers combine to rank 23rd in baseball in home runs surrendered (96 total, 1.3 per game).

-- In his last appearance on Saturday against the Pittsburgh Pirates, the lefty threw five scoreless innings while surrendering two hits.
+- In his most recent outing on Sunday against the Pittsburgh Pirates, the righty tossed six innings, allowing two earned runs while surrendering two hits.

-- The 36-year-old has an ERA of 3.28, with 5.4 strikeouts per nine innings, in nine games this season.
-Opponents are batting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.